Nowy Dzień

 Nowy Dzień (/pl/; New Day) was a short-lived Polish middle-market daily newspaper, which appeared from 14 November 2005 until 23 February 2006.

+Overview

 Nowy Dzień was launched by the publishing company Agora SA, after its flagship publication Gazeta Wyborcza had come under increasing pressure from Fakt, a low-cost tabloid introduced by Axel Springer Polska in 2003.

 Nowy Dzień was conceived as a "quality tabloid" with entertaining, but at the same time more serious journalism than that of typical tabloids such as Fakt's German "parent" product, Bild-Zeitung.
 The paper's editorial staff consisted mainly of detached Gazeta Wyborcza employees.

+Circulation

 The publisher envisaged an average circulation of 250,000 copies, but it remained continuously below that and had a downward trend.
 By early 2006, circulation had dropped from an initial level of 212,000 to about 130,000 copies.
 As a result, Agora S.A. decided to discontinue the paper.
 Since then, Gazeta Wyborcza has had to continue its increasingly difficult effort to appeal to both upmarket and middle-market readerships.